donatj/somethingweate.com/content/posts/cheater-schwarma.md

 Second, I didn't have any lemons so I used a splash of white wine vinegar.
 It worked.
 Next time I'll go back to using lemons, but the fact that it worked was both surprising and encouraging.

-Lastly, I made cesar dressing again.
+Lastly, I made caesar dressing again.
 This time I tried using fish sauce instead of anchovy fillets.
 The irritating bit as with the hummus was my lack of lemon.
 So, I had to rely on white wine vinegar.
 I dialed up the worcestershire sauce because it's so good.
 I also went for the commodity cheese.
 The green plastic tube, at first, didn't look like it would work.
 I'll drop it on a salad tomorrow and let you know.
 No lemon, cheaper cheese, and fish sauce.
 I'll keep you posted.

+[update]

+### re: the caesar dressing.

+It ended up decent.
+The fish sauce came through as fish sauce.
+It's wasn't bad, but certainly tasted not-quite-caesar.
+I think in a pinch, it'd work, but if you can actually get anchovies, do so.
+The wildcard is that I'm not sure if having lemon juice would've helped.
+In either case, I'll stick to the anchovies.